Golden YearsProtection

 Compare the benefit structure.
 A level benefit policy pays the full amount from day one.
 Graded and guaranteed issue policies have waiting periods before the full benefit kicks in.

-Make sure the premium fits your budget long-term.
+Make sure the coverage fits your budget long-term.
 This is a policy you want to keep for life.
-A rate that is comfortable today should stay comfortable on a fixed income.
+A plan that is comfortable today should stay comfortable on a fixed income.

 SERVING TEXAS